Dacia Logan: 2025 refresh

 On 6 October 2025, the Logan alongside the Sandero, Sandero Stepway and Jogger, received a heavy facelift featuring a redesigned front fascia, new headlights, new fog lights and new alloys, while the rear remains the same as the previous facelift.

 Renault Taliant (LJF)

 The Renault Taliant is a rebadged third-generation Logan.
 It was revealed in Turkey on 11 March 2021, and went on sale on 24 May 2021.
-The vehicle is overall largely similar on the Logan, sharing the same bodywork with changes on the front fascia, rear fascia, and side door shoulder lines.
+Built in Morocco, the vehicle is overall largely similar on the Logan, sharing the same bodywork with changes on the front fascia, rear fascia, and side door shoulder lines.
 As with the Logan, the Taliant is based on the CMF-B LS platform.
+It is sold on various markets, such as Turkey, but also Ukraine, Georgia, Middle-East and in some African countries.

 The name "Taliant" is derived from the word "talent".

 In 2025, the Taliant was removed from Renault's Turkish website.
+After 2025 refresh for model year 2026 Renault Taliant rebadged to Dacia Logan in Turkey.